bitnami/containers/containers/nginx/README.md

 # Reverse proxy to other containers

 nginx can be used to reverse proxy to other containers using Docker's linking system.
-This is particularly useful if you want to serve dynamic content through an nginx runtime.
+This is particularly useful if you want to serve dynamic content through an nginx frontend.
 Bitnami provides example virtual hosts for all of our runtime containers in `/bitnami/nginx/conf/vhosts/`.

 **Further Reading:**